dhh1128/sgl/README.md

 {"grant": ["backstage"], "when": { "roles": "press" }}
 ```

-And here's how you might use that rule in code:
+And here's how you might use that rule in python code.
+(Compare the [JavaScript/Node.js equivalent](https://github.com/evernym/simple-grant-lang/README.md)):

 ```python
 from sgl.api import satisfies